 Healthy Diet for Weight Loss

 Just as before your pregnancy, eating healthy is the best way to lose weight after a C section.
+Although you may be focused on how to lose weight fast after c section, we cannot stress enough that it is important to take your time and do it right.

 Important things to remember are:

 Do not skip meals.
-Instead eat smaller more frequent meals.
+Instead, eat smaller more frequent meals.

 Set yourself up for success with meal planning.
 There is so much going on in your life after a new baby arrival that your nutrition may get neglected.
 Take the time every few days to plan your meals for the next days.
 If you don’t have time, ask for help from your family/partner.

-With meal planning it will be easier to cook whole foods yourself and eat clean instead of buying processed and ready made food.
+With meal planning, it will be easier to cook whole foods yourself and eat clean instead of buying processed and ready made food.
 Convenience may come at a price if you are shopping in a hurry for last minute cooking meals.
 Don’t let it offset your efforts and plan ahead!
 It may be hard work at first but we promise once you start to eat natural, homemade whole foods you will begin to feel amazing.

 Stay hydrated with water is obviously also very important for milk production.

-It is perfectly fine to snack but pick options that will keep you feeling full while giving you energy for all the hard work of motherhood
+It is perfectly fine to snack but pick options that will keep you feeling full while giving you energy for all the hard work of motherhood.

 On average, a nursing mom will need an extra 300-500 calories per day than was needed to maintain her pre-pregnancy weight and keep a good milk supply.

-Although this is not an universal number you should not consume less than 1500-1800 calories per day while breastfeeding, and most women should stay at the high end of this range.
+Although this is not a universal number you should not consume less than 1500-1800 calories per day while breastfeeding, and most women should stay at the high end of this range.
 Some mothers will require much more!
 But going below that may put your milk supply at risk.

 Exercises After C Section to Lose Weight